xylakis/Affrooms12/README.md

 # Affrooms12: Affect in Spatial Navigation, a study of Rooms

 The repository contains all the necessary files to run the Leave-One-Out Cross-Validation Random Forest classifier for this project.
-Make sure that all the necessary packages are installed according to the requirements.txt file.
+Make sure that all the necessary packages are installed according to the 'requirements.txt' file.

 === Affect in Spatial Navigation: A study of Rooms. ===